jacksleight/statamic-bard-texstyle/docs/getting-started.md

 ### Link Style Buttons

-Link style buttons are only visible when a link is selected in the Bard field.
-Links should still be created through the standard link button.
+When using link styles the `link` button must also be enabled in the Bard field.
+Link style buttons will only be visible when a link is selected, they should still be created through the standard link button.